stanleyshek/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
+Calculate the total number of steps taken per day
+Make a histogram of the total number of steps taken each day
+Calculate and report the mean and median of the total number of steps taken per day

 ```r
 #Calculate the total number of steps taken per day